ruby2js/ruby2js/docs/src/_docs/integrations.md

 category: integrations
 ---

-# Ruby back-ends servers
+# Ruby back-end servers

 * [Rails](../examples/rails/) integration is provided
-   for both WebPacker and Sprockets.
+   for both Webpacker and Sprockets.
 Rake tasks are provided to assist with the configuration.
+If you're using the new [jsbundling](https://github.com/rails/jsbundling-rails) Rails 7 plugin, you'll likely want to look at the front-end bundling instructions below.

 * [Sinatra](https://github.com/ruby2js/ruby2js/blob/master/lib/ruby2js/sinatra.rb)
   views may be used to produce JavaScript from Ruby, enabled by